 More contractors (20 percent) expect to see profit margins increase over the next year compared with 17 percent in last year’s third quarter.
 Similarly, one fourth (25 percent) expect their revenue to increase in the next year, a rise from 22 percent in the third quarter of 2020.

 It’s not surprising the construction industry has several of challenges to overcome, given the economic disruption of 2020.

 But rather than tackle all these problems at once, consider focusing on a few that will help your business start fresh and grow faster.

 In that focused frame of mind, you may decide to pour your time and resources into shortening, and ultimately eliminating, project delays and improving the skills of your current employees.

 Start by finding out exactly what’s slowing then down.
 It may not be for reasons you suspect, or the reasons may have changed.
 Find out for sure.

 Now may be a great time to evaluate your team and figure out exactly what skills you’re lacking and will need.
 Once identified, spend the time and money to train them.

 Provide training on digital technologies

-Of all the training you can do, one of the most valuable will be to educate your workers to be more adept using digital technologies.
+Of all the training you can do, one of the most valuable will be to educate your workers to be more adept at using digital technologies.
 These would include automation, accounts payable software, electronic payments, machine learning, data analytics and robotics.

 If it’s not already, your business will use these technologies in the future – and your competitors will too.
 The more your knowledgeable and versatile your employees become at using them, the more value they’ll deliver to your customers.